-D.C. teachers call in sick Monday to protest city’s reopening plans
+D.C.
+Public Schools cancels plan to bring some students into classrooms Nov.
+9

+The Washington Teachers’ Union encouraged teachers to call in sick and take a mental health day Monday, forcing principals across the city to cancel classes.

+The protest comes just a week before some elementary schools were scheduled to partially reopen — a plan that would have brought thousands of students and hundreds of teachers back to classrooms for the first time since March.

-It is not known how many teachers will participate in the “sick out” and how many classes have been canceled.
+It is not known how many teachers are participating in the “sick out” and how many classes have been canceled.
 But on Sunday evening and Monday morning, teachers and principals began emailing parents informing them that live instruction was canceled.
 One principal told families that more than 30 teachers at her school had already called in sick.

 The union announced Monday that more than 90 percent of the 1,200 members who took part in a vote last week said they had “no confidence” in the school system’s plan to reopen schools on Nov.
 9.

-D.C.
-Public Schools Chancellor Lewis D. Ferebee and Washington Teacher’s Union President Elizabeth Davis have been negotiating an agreement to reopen schools for months.
+Ferebee and Washington Teacher’s Union President Elizabeth Davis have been negotiating an agreement to reopen schools for months.
 Ferebee has said he is negotiating in good faith, but cannot meet all the teachers’ demands.

 “Despite negotiations throughout the weekend, we’re disappointed that we were not able to come to an agreement,” Davis said in a statement.
 “The Chancellor’s plan to reopen our schools to in-person learning will disrupt the education of a vast majority of DCPS students.
 As educators, we do not believe this plan is good for our students or good for our schools.”